 However, you can also make the balls using wool, and that process is quite easy as well.
 Even a child could make this garland (making it a good kids craft, especially for teens!).

 The holiday decorations are put away and it’s that time of year when we start bringing in some cheery colors into our home to shake us of whatever winter blues we may be experiencing.
-This simple felt ball garland is a fun way to add some color and interest in an unexpected spot.
+This simple felt ball garland is a fun and easy craft that adds some color and interest in an unexpected spot.

 Since I wanted a wide array of different felt colors, I found it more practical to buy my felt balls already made.